-- Non Coeliac
+- Non Coeliac Gluten Sensitivity

-- Wheat sensitivity.
+- Wheat sensitivity

-Coeliacs disease is an autoimmune disease, where an individual’s immune system reacts badly to the protein (gluten) found in wheat, rye, barley and oats.
+Coeliacs is an autoimmune disease, where an individual’s immune system reacts badly to the protein (gluten) found in wheat, rye, barley and oats.
 This reaction causes damage to the small bowel, and can have a host of symptoms as a result.

 Gastrointestinal symptoms can include:

-- diarrohea and or constipation
+- diarrahea and or constipation

 - abdominal pain and cramps

 - vitamin deficiencies (such as iron, zinc, folate)

 - slow growth and weight, especially in infants

 It is important to note that some individuals may experience several symptoms, where as others will only exhibit a few, or even appear symptom free.